 If you’re drawn to the BMW 328i’s great fuel economy and composed handling, consider the Audi A4.
 Reviewers agree that the A4 has one of the nicest interiors in the class, though it comes with fewer standard features than the 3-Series.

 Details: 2013 BMW 3-Series

-The 2013 BMW 3-Series comes in four body styles: sedan, coupe, convertible and the redesigned 3-Series wagon.
+The 2013 BMW 3-Series comes in sedan, coupe and convertible body styles.
 A number of engines are available: 328i sedans feature a 2.0-liter turbocharged four-cylinder engine, while all 335i models have a 3.0-liter turbocharged six-cylinder engine.
 All models come standard with a six-speed manual transmission and rear-wheel drive.
 All-wheel drive is optional on sedan and coupe models.
 The high-performance BMW M3 is available as a coupe or convertible, and features a 4.0-liter V8 engine and a six-speed manual transmission.
 The BMW 3-Series sees few changes for 2013.
 As a result, this overview uses applicable research and reviews from 2012 and 2013.